Duality-Based Distributed Optimization With Communication Delays in Multi-Cluster Networks: Introduction

 The contributions of this work are summarized as follows.

-\begin{enumerate} \item We consider a class of DOPs in a \emph{multi-cluster} network with composite cost functions and general affine \emph{coupling} constraints.
+\begin{enumerate} \item We consider a class of DOPs in a {multi-cluster} network with composite cost functions and general affine {coupling} constraints.
 As a new feature, the proposed problem requires a consensual decision within each cluster and also the network-wide optimization across different clusters.
-By augmenting the decision variable of each cluster, the dual problem is formulated based on Fenchel conjugate, leading to a convex optimization problem without coupling constraints. \item To solve the formulated dual problem, an Asyn-DDPG algorithm is proposed, which can address the communication delays in the network.
-The optimal solution can be achieved when the agents make updates in a \emph{distributed} computation manner by accessing the \emph{outdated} information of neighbors.
+By augmenting the decision variable of each cluster, the dual problem is formulated based on Fenchel conjugate. \item To solve the formulated dual problem, an asynchronous distributed dual proximal gradient (Asyn-DDPG) algorithm is proposed, which can address the communication delays in the network.
+The optimal solution can be achieved when the agents make updates in a {distributed} computation manner by accessing the {outdated} information of neighbors.
 An ergodic convergence rate can be obtained in terms of the function value and consensus constraint violation.
-The feasibility of the proposed algorithm is verified by solving a social welfare optimization problem in the commodity market and an economic emission dispatch problem in the energy market in the simulation. \end{enumerate}
+The feasibility of the proposed algorithm is verified by solving a social welfare optimization problem in the simulation. \end{enumerate}